eruganti/single_supply_level_shifter/README.md

 	<img width="1100" src="Image/waveform.png" alt="refference Level_shifter Trans">
 	<h5 align="center">Figure 9: Waveform</h5>
 </p>.

+## Applications of level shifters
+-Since level shifters are used to resolve the voltage incompatibility between various parts of a system, they have a wide range of applications as well.
+Level shifters are widely used in interfacing legacy devices and also in SD cards, SIM cards, CF cards, audio codecs and UARTs.

 ## Challenge
 - The real challange is to adjust W/L ratio of pMos and nMos such that both have approximately equal rise and fall time.